shenghua-liu/reading-group/README.md

 - Every week post the papers that you are intereested from by click [Issue](https://github.com/shenghua-liu/reading-group/issues), and post a new post.
 - Title is the paper's title.
-- conent must include Authors, Code, Task, Datasets, and anything you would like to comments, such as one-sentence summary, Questions, Sharing, etc.
+- Conent must include Authors, Code, Task, Datasets, and anything you would like to comments, such as one-sentence summary, Questions, Sharing, etc.
   Here is an example: [How Powerful Are Graph Networks](https://docs.google.com/document/d/1-xEng8w-Zw1sT23Wtxo5etXcEOTsx7q1TYT29nHBkhE/edit)
 - Other students can answer to questions, or sharing your other comments by post thread.
 And discussions continues...